Ritesh18117/My-Python-Assistant-Bebbooo/README.md

 2) You can play a youtube vedio
 3) It can also tell jokes
 4) You can search about anything from wikipedia.

+Before using this make sure that you are connected to Internet otherwise it will throw errors.